 Alternative Exercises

 FitCraft's AI coach Ty programs bench dips based on your assessment results.
-He selects bent-knee, straight-leg, or elevated variations depending on your current strength level and adjusts rep targets as you progress.
+Ty selects bent-knee, straight-leg, or elevated variations depending on your current strength level and adjusts rep targets as you progress.
 The 3D demonstrations walk you through the exact bench positioning and elbow tracking that keep the exercise safe and effective.

 Frequently Asked Questions